skl/phundamental/README.md

 phundamental is based on modules.
 The current out-of-the-box modules are as follows:

-* **build-tools** - Uses your package manager to install autoconf, make, libtool etc. for compilation tasks
 * **mariadb** - An open-source drop-in replacement for MySQL
 * **nginx** - A fast and lightweight alternative to Apache
 * **nodejs** - Server-side JavaScript.
 Recent versions include `npm`